Ramazan-ryu/holbertonschool-cyber_security/linux_security/0x01_permissions_sguid_sgid/README.md

 Your script should accept the directory as an arguments $1.
 You should use -mtime option.
 File lines length = 2

+7. Others can read the files, but no writing privileges allowed—because files deserve their secrets too!
+Write a bash script that Changes permissions of all files in a directory to read-only for others without changing owner/group permissions.

+Your script should accept the directory as an arguments $1.
+File lines length = 2

+8. Changing file owners, one friendship at a time!
+Write a bash script that Changes permissions that changes the owner of files in a directory to user3, but only if the current owner is user2

+Your script should accept the directory as an arguments $1.
+File lines length = 2

+9. Empty files got a promotion – now they're living large with full permissions!
+Write a bash script that finds all empty files in a directory and adds full permissions for everyone to these files.

+Your script should accept the directory as an arguments $1.
+File lines length = 2